nhm-herpetology/genomic-disparity/Drosophila-uces/README.md

 ![PCA_results](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Drosophila-uces/PCA_results.jpg)

 To help us with interpreting the landmark variation, we will have a look at how the landmark placements vary relative to the species that we have two representatives of in the analysis, _Drosophila virilia_.
+In all of the chromosome mapping plots below, light blue lines connect homologous UCE landmarks across the chromosomes.
 First we will compare the two individuals of _Drosophila virilia_:

 ![vi-vi-c5](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Drosophila-uces/vi-vi-c5.jpg)

+We see that the landmark distribution between these two individuals of _Drosophila virilia_ is highly conserved with no evidence of inversions.
+Next, we will compare the landmark placement in _Drosophila virilia_ to the species that recieved a high score on PC1, _Drosophila flavomontana_:

 ![fl-vi-c5](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Drosophila-uces/fl-vi-c5.jpg)

+There are clearly some substantial differences in landmark placement here.

 ![mo-vi-c5](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Drosophila-uces/mo-vi-c5.jpg)